Naludrag/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 - [s2](../logs/task%204/Docker_insp_s2.log)

 #### 4.4
 The containers use an overlay2 storage driver.
 When an existing file in a container is modified, the storage driver performs a copy-on-write operation.
-The specifics steps involved depend on the specific storage driver. need more.
+For this reason, every container use many new or repetitive layer which will increase the used disk space.
+We can solve this by performing one of the previously discussed strategies like squashing or flattening.

 <a name="task_5"></a>
 ### Task 5 : Generate a new load balancer configuration when membership changes